112 Seretean Center

 Highlights of recent seasons include performances of symphonies by Beethoven, Borodin, Dvorak, Franck, Mendelssohn, Schubert, and Tchaikovsky.
 The OSUSO also frequently performs music by women composers, such as Emma Lou Diemer, Lita Grier, and Alice Mary Smith, as well as composers of color, including Samuel Coleridge-Taylor, Clarence Cameron White, and Florence Price.

-Music Director & Conductor, OSU Youth & Community Orchestras
+Music Director & Conductor, OSU Symphony, Youth, & Community Orchestras

 Director of Orchestral Studies, OSU